 Water Tube Boilers

 Water tube boilers utilize a configuration where water-filled tubes are housed within furnaces.
 This design enables the distribution of water through heated tubes within an enclosed structure.
 As hot flue gasses pass over these tubes, they first heat the water before exiting through a stack.
 These boilers can employ various heat sources and operate independently or in conjunction with large upper and lower drums.
 In such setups, upper drums store water and steam, while lower drums contain water exclusively.
 Alternatively, water tube boilers can integrate pumps and coils to circulate water, facilitating high steam production.
 Boilers configured in this manner are referred to as mono-tube boilers.
-Generally, water tube boilers are preferred for applications requiring high pressures.
+Generally, water tube boilers are preferred for applications requiring high pressures, rapid steam generation, and large steam output, such as in power generation plants, petrochemical facilities, and large-scale manufacturing operations.

 Electric Boilers